-The staff of the Office for Research and Scholarship is comprised of a director (the Associate Dean for Research), an administrative assistant, two research administrators, three contract editors, a statistical consultant, who are all available to assist faculty with planning their research efforts.
+The staff of the Office for Research and Scholarship is comprised of a director (the Associate Dean for Research), an administrative assistant, two research administrators, three contract editors and a statistical consultant, who are all available to assist faculty with planning their research efforts.

 - To request editorial support, simply send an e-mail to Victoria Evans, with the file that you would like edited attached.